aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 spec fun abstract_hash(v: vector<u8>): u64; // uninterpreted function
 ```

-The soundness of the abstraction is the responsibility of the specifier, and not verified by the
+The soundness of the abstraction is the responsibility of the specifier and not verified by the
-prover.
+Move Prover.

-> NOTE: the abstract/concrete properties should only be used with opaque specifications, but the prover will
-> currently not generate an error if not.
+> NOTE: The abstract/concrete properties should only be used with opaque specifications, but the Move Prover will currently not generate an error if not.

-> NOTE: the `modifies` clause does currently not support abstract/concrete.
-Also, if no modifies is given, the
-> modified state will be computed from the implementation anyway, possibly conflicting with `[abstract]` properties.
+> NOTE: The `modifies` clause does not currently support abstract/concrete.
+Also, if no modifies is given, the modified state will be computed from the implementation anyway, possibly conflicting with `[abstract]` properties.

-## Documentation Generation
+## Documentation generation

 The organization of specification blocks in a file is relevant for documentation generation -- even
 though it is not for the semantics.

 # Expressiveness

-The Move Specification language is expressive enough to represent the full Move language semantics (
-formal argument outstanding) with one exception: functions which return a `&mut T` type.
+The Move specification language is expressive enough to represent the full Move language semantics (formal argument outstanding) with one exception: functions that return a `&mut T` type.

 Consider the following code: